terryh/TankRemote/README.md

 The remote only send one char each time, keyword sent to arduino is mapping from keyboard.

-Q W E A S D Z X V
+Q W E A S D Z X C

 * q , North West